fkarg/fkarg.github.io/drafts/nixos-starting.md

 ## Nix (The Language)
 All the configuration (`*.nix`) files were written in a specific functional programming language, Nix.
-As I taught haskell two years prior to switching to NixOS, I was mostly familar with the basic concepts.
+As I taught Haskell two years prior to switching to NixOS, I was mostly familiar with the basic concepts.
 Still, it was probably my weirdest experience in learning a programming language.
 I believe almost all of it's intricacies get covered by the [Nix pills][nix-pills], so I won't go into detail here.